Autumn is not solely about the leaves turning. There are plants to plant for fall garden color to add more splashes of color to autumns palette.

-Pictured here is one of the last little blossoms of our Knock Out Rose bush.
+Pictured here is one of the last brilliant blooming cycles of our Knock Out Rose bush.

 We’ve been quite impressed with this special rose.
 It’s very non-picky though still quite prickly.
 Knockouts are often called a “landscape rose” because it can be used in many landscape settings that would otherwise be unfriendly toward roses.

 Like a regular floribunda, the knock out rose flowers in prolific cycles and clipping the spent blossoms is not really necessary.

 The Knockout Rose is a Great Landscape Plant:

 - Easy to grow

 - Prolific blossoms